masoudd/pngol/README.md

     mkdir output
     cd output

-Generate pictures here from random initial state:
+Generate pictures here from random initial state with default width and height number of cells:

     ../pngol 0 100